Beyond the Starobinsky model after ACT: Starobinsky+ R³ Inflation

 To match the overall amplitude of the scalar power spectrum to the latest observations, we adopt the constraint $\log\left(10^{10}A_s\right) = 3.060^{+0.011}_{-0.012}$, as reported by the ACT collaboration \cite{ACT:2025fju}.
 Using the slow-roll approximation, $A_s \simeq \frac{V_E}{24\pi^2 \epsilon_0}$ we estimate

-Figure~\ref{fig:nsr} presents the theoretical predictions on the $(n_s, r)$ plane for a range of e-folding numbers $N_e$ and perturbation parameters $\delta$.
+Fig.~\ref{fig:nsr} presents the theoretical predictions on the $(n_s, r)$ plane for a range of e-folding numbers $N_e$ and perturbation parameters $\delta$.
 Each trajectory corresponds to a fixed value of $N_e$, color-coded according to the logarithm of the reheating temperature with effective equation of state $w_{\rm eff}=0$.
-The plot illustrates that the case of $\delta = 0$, which corresponds to the original Starobinsky model, is disfavored at the $2\sigma$ level by the latest P-ACT-LB-BK18 data.
-Therefore, perturbative reheating is allowed only when $\delta \ne 0$.
+The plot illustrates that $\delta = 0$, which corresponds to the original Starobinsky model, is disfavored at the $2\sigma$ level by the latest P-ACT-LB-BK18 data.\footnote{\dyc{ We note that the region with $N_e\gtrsim60$ is marginally $2\sigma$ compatible~\cite{Drees:2025ngb}, however this will only be viable for $w_{\mathrm{eff}}\gtrsim0.5$.
+We further discuss this in Section~\ref{sec:Trehdeltarange}.}}